According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 Showing Dominance: ⅘

-I’ve seen that happen multiple times when I enter the client’s property to train their staffy.
+I’ve seen that happen multiple times when I enter the client’s property to train their Staffy.

 To check its dominance level, I intentionally bring along another well-trained dog.

-If the staffy can’t get along well, which in most cases they don’t, I immediately get down on taming it.
+If the Staffy can’t get along well, which in most cases they don’t, I immediately get down on taming it.

 To do that, I might use shock collars as the first step towards a better staffy.